 What could be more awesome than Emma Stone deadlifting?

-The world has turned, and now we live in a world where nearly every celebrity does legit strength training.
-At this point, we all know that strength training has a major impact on a person’s leanness.
+The world has turned away from endless cardio and 5 pound chrome dumbbells.
+Now nearly every celebrity does legit strength training: Barbells, kettlebells, dumbbells, and bodyweight.
+By now, everyone knows that strength training has a major impact on a person’s leanness.

 What’s really cool, is that now celebrities, like Emma Stone, aren’t just getting strong in the weight room, but they’re moving really well, they’ve great alignment, and their form is awesome.